SumoLogic/sumologic-documentation/docs/integrations/databases/elasticsearch.md

     db_cluster_port = `ENV_TO_BE_CHANGED`
 ```
 3. Enter in values for the following parameters (marked ENV_TO_BE_CHANGED above):
-   * `telegraf.influxdata.com/inputs` - This contains the required configuration for the Telegraf Elasticsearch Input plugin.
+   * `telegraf.influxdata.com/inputs`.
+This contains the required configuration for the Telegraf Elasticsearch Input plugin.
 Please refer [to this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/redis) for more information on configuring the Elasticsearch input plugin for Telegraf.
 Note: As telegraf will be run as a sidecar the host should always be localhost.
    * In the input plugins section, that is `[[inputs.elasticsearch]]`:
       * `servers` - The URL to the Elasticsearch server.
 This can be a comma-separated list to connect to multiple Elasticsearch servers.
 Please see [this doc](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/jolokia2) for more information on additional parameters for configuring the Elasticsearch input plugin for Telegraf.
    * In the tags section, which is `[inputs.elasticsearch]`
-     * `environment` - This is the deployment environment where the Elasticsearch cluster identified by the value of **servers** resides.
+     * `environment`.
+This is the deployment environment where the Elasticsearch cluster identified by the value of **servers** resides.
 For example dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-     * `db_cluster` - Enter a name to identify this Elasticsearch cluster.
+     * `db_cluster`.
+Enter a name to identify this Elasticsearch cluster.
 This cluster name will be shown in the Sumo Logic dashboards.
      * `db_cluster_address` - Enter the cluster hostname or ip address that is used by the application to connect to the database.
 It could also be the load balancer or proxy endpoint.
      * `db_cluster_port` - Enter the database port.
 If not provided, a default port will be used.